These are some logo design tips for logo designers.

 In many cases, artists are often too personally connected to the designs that they create to form an objective opinion about their quality.
 Even if you do feel that you are able to be unbiased and objective when it comes to gauging the quality of your own designs, a second pair of eyes can still be incredibly helpful.
 If you are friends with fellow designers who will be able to look over your work then that’s all the better.
 If not, showing your design to anyone who you trust to provide you with honest, helpful feedback will go a long way toward ensuring that you don’t overlook any glaring issues with your design.

-10) Make Your Design Memorable
+10) Make Your Logo Memorable

 In many cases, simplicity is once again your friend when it comes to creating a logo design that is memorable.
 Some of the most easily recognizable logos in the world such as the Apple logo and the Nike logo are recognizable largely due to the simplicity of their design.
 Of course, being unique and creative is highly important as well if you want to create a logo design that customers will remember and recognize.
 In order for your logo to be recognizable, it needs to be different enough to stand out from the crowd.